OpenInternet/saferjourno/content/chapters/chapter-5.en.md

 **How can I share documents more securely with my team?**

 This is a really good question and the type of questions journalists should be asking around securing materials.
 It can be helpful here to get the journalists thinking about the digital risk associated with the story and to walk through any best practice and tools they could use.
 In most cases, it is a good idea to just use the same tools you would usually use for collaboration, such as Google Drive or O365.
+It's important to regularly audit whom the files are being shared with, remove access from people who are no longer in the project or organization, and ensure that everybody in the project uses long, unique passwords, two-factor authentication, and keeps their devices up to date to reduce the risk of their accounts being broken into.
 If you are working on a particularly sensitive investigation, it might be necessary to modify or implement a special toolset instead.

 **If I delete a document from my device could it be recovered?**

 Getting the journalist to think about who would be interested in recovering documents from their devices and the tech capacity of that adversary is important here.
-Explain that documents can be recovered by tech experts even after they have been deleted.
-If the threat to the journalist comes from a government then they should be encouraged to think of different scenarios for storing documents.
+Advanced adversaries might be able to recover documents that were deleted off unencrypted drives, while adversaries with even more sophisticated forensics capabilities could try to recover other types of content as well, though this is time-consuming, expensive, and success is hardly guaranteed.
+If journalists are very concerned about well-resourced governments accessing files that have been deleted from their devices, they could use a special program which securely deletes content off a drive, do a factory reset of the device (which will reset encryption keys and make the old contents of the drive inaccessible), and possibly physically destroy the drive.

 **Is it safer to print out my documents and keep them in my home than store them online?**

 Try to understand what the journalist is worried about when they use the word safer.
 For example, are they concerned about people obtaining the documents or do they have concerns about spyware?
+Do they want to show the physical documents to others and are worried that they would take a photo or a screenshot if they received a digital version?
-Speak with them about their threat model and risk assessment: are they, for example, worried about someone entering their house or office?
+Speak with them about their threat model and risk assessment: are they worried about someone entering their house or office?
 Are they mostly concerned about foreign or domestic adversaries?
 Things they need to consider include: are they at risk of detention and/or arrest, is their home or office secure, how does their online provider deal with subpoenas?
+Even if a journalist prints out documents for safekeeping, those documents were likely processed in other ways: they might have been received via email or a copy thereof might reside on a cloud service.
+For this reason, we generally recommend against keeping print copies, with the exception of specific threat models, for example showing a document to a source the journalist might not trust and wanting to make sure they do not make a copy thereof.

 **How can I secure film footage and other heavy files?**

-Journalists working with heavy files face more challenges when it comes to securing their materials.
+Journalists working with large files face more challenges when it comes to securing their materials.
 This is because they may be working in locations with poor internet connectivity, making it harder to upload to the cloud or they need to cross borders with sensitive footage.
 It’s important to get journalists thinking about their own individual risk and to think through options for securing materials.
 For those in a fixed location, backing up materials to several external encrypted hard drives and storing them in different locations will likely be the best option.
 Check out the Freedom of the Press Foundation's and Field of Vision's [guide to digital security for filmmakers](https://www.digitalsecurity.film/) if you will be working with a lot of data and big files.

 </div>